Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Preliminaries

 We will assume that there is \emph{exactly one} binary constraint between any two variables.
 That is, if we define $R'_{uv}$ as $\{\tuple{b,a}\mid\tuple{a,b}\in R_{uv}\}$, then $R_{vu} = R'_{uv}$.
 This is just a notational convenience since we can pre-process each instance, replacing $R_{uv}$ with $R_{uv} \cap R'_{vu}$.
 A constraint will be called \emph{trivial} if it is equal to the Cartesian product of the domains of its two variables.

+The size of a CSP instance will be taken to be the sum of the sizes of the constraint relations.
+Given a fixed bound on the size of the domain for any variable and the arity of the constraints, this is polynomial in the number of variables.
 We will say that a class of CSP instances is \emph{tractable} if there is a polynomial-time algorithm to decide whether any instance in the class has a solution.
-The size of a constraint instance will be taken to be the sum of the sizes of the constraint relations.
-If the size of the domain for any variable and the arity of the constraints is bounded, then this is polynomial in the number of variables.

 Note that Definition~\ref{def:CSP} describes a standard form of mathematical specification for a CSP instance that is convenient for theoretical analysis.
 In the next subsection we will introduce an alternative representation in terms of patterns (see Construction~\ref{constructPI}).
 Often more concise representations are used, and trivial constraints are usually not represented~\cite{Rossi06:handbook}.